 There are four approaches to machine learning, they are broken into categories based on how the machine learns:

-Supervised Learning - teaches machine by example, with human intervention informing model changes
+Supervised Learning - teaches model by example, with human input informing model changes

 Unsupervised Learning - finding identifiable patterns in data and results to spot similarities and outliers to allow a model to self correct